ADA Coordinator & Grievance Procedure

-The ADA Coordinator is responsible for coordinating the City's compliance efforts under the Americans with Disabilities Act (ADA).
-This includes overseeing the ADA Grievance procedure and the ADA Transition Plan.
+The ADA Coordinator oversees the City of Sioux Falls' compliance with the Americans with Disabilities Act (ADA), including the ADA Grievance Procedure and the ADA Transition Plan.

 - ADA Transition Plan Administration